JasonNumberThirteen/UnityAStarVisualiser/README.md

 - [GIMP](https://www.gimp.org/ "GIMP - GNU Image Manipulation Program") & [Paint.NET](https://www.getpaint.net/ "Paint.NET - Free Software for Digital Photo Editing") for making graphics.

 ## Features
+- Zooming in/out by using a mouse scroll wheel,
 - Adjusting weight of heuristic by the input field,
 - Tiled map generation by the given dimensions in tiles,
 - Finding a path between the start and destination tiles,